KD2106/nbody/README.md

 - We use Leap-Frog integration to solve the differential equation associated with the system (**F** = m **a**), and plot the evolution of the system in 3D using matplotlib.

-- This project was inspired by a similar project created by Philip Mosz: https://github.com/pmocz/nbody-python
+- This project was inspired by the following project created by Philip Mosz: https://github.com/pmocz/nbody-python

 ![One Frame of Animation](https://github.com/KD2106/nbody/blob/main/Figure_1.png)